latticetower/hackathon-with-MiSaTo/README.md

 - `exploratorial` - notebooks with plots computed from preprocessed data.

+- `models` - code for models to be run on precomputed data (mostly colab notebooks are used at the moment)

 The link to preprocessed data might also be published, but I plan to focus on creation of scripts which can be rerun to reproduce the results, than on storing the data (might publish them on Kaggle or Huggingface though).